veeto

 Key Takeaways

-• Prohibits employers from requiring workers to repay training costs or fees if they leave their job after January 2026.
+• Prohibits employment contracts from requiring workers to pay fees or debts when leaving their jobs after January 2026.

 Summary